DETAILED ACTION

 comprising: a processor to provide input image data; (“In other words, the first data driving circuit 112 (fig 1) receives a first pixel data signal corresponding to the first pixel data from the timing controller 150, and converts the first pixel data signal into a first data voltage to apply the converted first data voltage to the first data lines DL1.”
 (Oh, paragraph 85) The timing controller 150 of Oh corresponds to the processor of the claim.)

-and a display device to display an image based on the input image data, the display device comprising: an electronic panel including a touch panel and a display panel, the touch panel includes a touch electrode and the display panel includes a pixel; a driver integrated circuit that provides a data voltage to the pixel, the driver integrated circuit communicates with a processor through a communication line; a touch driver connected to the touch electrode through a touch line, the touch driver drives the touch panel; and a compensation line to which a signal opposite to a signal of the communication line is applied.
+and a display device to display an image based on the input image data, the display device comprising: an electronic panel including a touch panel and a display panel, the touch panel includes a touch electrode and the display panel includes a pixel; a driver integrated circuit that provides a data voltage to the pixel through data lines, the driver integrated circuit communicates with the processor through a communication line; a touch driver connected to the touch electrode through a touch line, the touch driver drives the touch panel; and a compensation line to which a signal opposite to a signal of the communication line is applied.
 (This portion of claim 20 is substantially identical to claim 1, and thus, is rejected under similar rationale.)

 Claim Rejections - 35 USC § 103